-TNTatlas is a powerful free geodata viewer that lets you publish and distribute your maps and geospatial data — from a single geodata file to complex map layouts prepared using TNTmips.
+TNTatlas software is a powerful free geodata viewer that lets you publish and distribute your maps and geospatial data — from a single geodata file to complex map layouts prepared using TNTmips.

 TNTatlas lets you display massive sized geodata and will directly display numerous file formats including shapefiles, GeoTIFF, JP2, PNG, MrSID, DXF, and DWG.

-Try TNTatlas using some of the Sample Atlas data:
+Try TNTatlas using sample data:

 Join a moderated discussion list where you can communicate with other TNTatlas users ...

 Geospatial information plays a growing part in the way we work and live.
 Maps, drawings, photos and related materials may be the primary concern in your professional life, or such spatial information may be a growing secondary responsibility.
 Your duties may include making spatial information available to a wide audience in an easily used form.
 You may be responsible for the distribution of sensitive corporate or military materials to a user group.
 Or you may have to rapidly assemble and distribute existing electronic map and database materials for those working in natural disaster relief, health and plant protection, or other time-critical management activities.

 TNTatlas, from MicroImages, Inc. is the free publication tool that lets you organize, distribute, and present the spatial information in your world in an easy, atlas-like manner.
 With TNTatlas, you become an electronic publisher for your company, your profession, or the general public.